 Fiskidagurinn mikli in Dalvík

-You will see tents in many gardens where friends and relatives of the locals use every space to set up a tent.
+You will see tents in many gardens, where friends and relatives of the locals use every available space to set up tents.

-Now I have a friend in Akureyri, with whom I stay this weekend.
+I used to have a friend in Akureyri, with whom I stayed this weekend.
 Unfortunately, he died last year.
-But a common friend of ours has just moved to Dalvík, and offered us to stay with him.
+But a common friend of ours has just moved to Dalvík and offered to let us stay with him.

 The cutting of the shark

-Usually, sharks are the ones eating people but In Iceland, some of us hunt and eat sharks.
+Usually, sharks eat people, but in Iceland, some of us hunt and eat sharks.

-As I said earlier then the festivities start from 10:30-17:00 on Saturday and in the evening there are bands playing by the harbour.
+As I said earlier, the festivities start from 10:30-17:00 on Saturday, and in the evening bands are playing by the harbour.

 I have listened to some fantastic concerts here performed by some of our best Icelandic musicians.

-The festival then finishes with a big firework show.
-In 2018 the tires on the pier, from where they shot the fireworks, caught fire.
+The festival then finishes with a big fireworks show.
+In 2018, the tires on the pier, from where they shot the fireworks, caught fire.

 With relatives at Dalvík

-The big concert and the firework show are courtesy of the fishing company Samherji.
-In 2023 Samherji invited us on a tour of their new fish processing.
+The big concert and the fireworks show are courtesy of the fishing company Samherji.
+In 2023, Samherji invited us on a tour of their new fish processing plant.

-Around 7,000 people joined the tour and the owner of Samherji shook the hand of each and every one of us :)
+Around 7,000 people joined the tour, and the owner of Samherji shook the hand of every one of us :)

-I must give big thanks to the fish producers and other companies in Dalvík for their great generosity towards the Icelandic nation.
+I must give big thanks to the fish producers and other companies in Dalvík for their extraordinary generosity towards the Icelandic nation.

 Traditional dancing at Dalvík